coderdiaz/coderdiaz/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on **A platform to connect designers with designers**.
+- 🔭 I’m currently working on **A platform to connect developers and designers**.
 - 🌱 I’m currently learning **Go, Algorithms and UI Design**.
 - 💬 Ask me about **Node, Vue, React and GraphQL**.
 - 📫 How to reach me: [@coderdiaz](https://twitter.com/coderdiaz) on Twitter.